Skip to main content

 Lab tests of biopsy or blood samples

 Lab tests are done on the biopsy samples (and in some cases, blood samples) to help diagnose lymphoma and determine what type it is.
-Pathologists can sometimes tell which kind of lymphoma a patient has by just looking at the cells under a microscope, but usually these other types of tests are needed to confirm the diagnosis.
+Pathologists can sometimes tell which kind of lymphoma a person has by just looking at the cells under a microscope, but usually these other types of tests are needed to confirm the diagnosis.

 Flow cytometry and immunohistochemistry

-Chromosome tests
+Chromosome and gene tests

 Fluorescent in situ hybridization (FISH): This test looks more closely at lymphoma cell DNA using special fluorescent dyes that only attach to specific genes or parts of chromosomes.
 FISH can find most chromosome changes that can be seen in standard cytogenetic tests, as well as some gene changes too small to be seen with cytogenetic testing.
 FISH is very accurate and can usually provide results within a couple of days.